26fe/jsonstat.py/docs/notebooks/istat_unemployment.rst

     from __future__ import print_function
     import os
     import pandas as pd
-    import istat
+    from IPython.core.display import HTML
     import matplotlib.pyplot as plt
     %matplotlib inline

-Setting a cache dir where to store json files download by Istat api.
+    import istat

-Storing file on disk speed up development, and assures consistent results over time.
-Anyway you can delete file to donwload a fresh copy.
+Next step is to set a cache dir where to store json files downloaded from Istat.
+Storing file on disk speeds up development, and assures consistent results over time.
+Eventually, you can delete donwloaded files to get a fresh copy.

 .. code:: python